-As you gaze out from the summit of Mt Temple, the effort to get there becomes a distant memory.
-You’ll be amazed by the extraordinary views and the panorama of the far reaching mountains!
+As you gaze out from the summit after completing our Mount Temple scramble, the effort to get there becomes a distant memory.
+You’ll be amazed by the extraordinary views and the panorama of the far-reaching mountains!
 Mt Temple is the most visible peak in the Lake Louise area and was the first of the Canadian Rockies’ 11,000ers to be climbed back in 1894.
 The SW Face/Ridge is the ultimate mountain scramble offering beautiful views of Paradise Valley and the Valley of the Ten Peaks.
-We begin our day hiking past prominent cliffs and lofty peaks but once out of the trees, the views open up in all their splendour.
+We begin our Canadian Rockies guided hiking tour going past prominent cliffs and lofty peaks but once out of the trees, the views open up in all their splendour.
 Looking down through the larches, the radiant blue of Moraine Lake appears with nearby peaks reflected in the waters.
 Climbing this beginner 11’000er peak will ‘peak’ your interest and leave you wanting more.

 Climb Mt Temple

-We will meet all guests at our office in Canmore at 5am MST on the day of the climb.
-We will go over the day’s objectives, check that people have appropriate equipment and supplies for the day, then carpool to Lake Louise to start the climb.
-If you prefer, you can meet the group up at Laggan’s Bakery in Lake Louise at 6am instead.
+We will meet all guests at our office in Canmore at 3:30 am MST on the day of the climb.
+We will go over the day’s objectives, and check that people have appropriate equipment and supplies for the day.
 This climb takes about 10 – 12 hours, so please come prepared for a full day out in the mountains with lots of snacks, a lunch, and appropriate clothing and footwear.
 Because of its proximity to the hamlet of Lake Louise people often underestimate the weather and temperature change while climbing Mt.
 Temple.
 This is a big mountain that is capped with a glacier.
 In the summer, this area is prone to snow and thunderstorms.
 A good pair of hiking or mountain boots are required to complete this scramble as we may encounter snow near the summit or at any other elevation along the way.
 Your boots should be able to fit crampons should we encounter snow and ice.

 Guides and Group Size

-Maximum guide to guest ratio is 1:6.
+The maximum guide to guest ratio is 1:6.
 Our guides are enthusiastic and extremely talented.
-They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by the Parks Canada.
-Maximum group size is 12, minimum 3.
+They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by Parks Canada.
+The maximum group size is 12, minimum 3.

 Accommodation and Meals